jrvalverde/RNAseq/README.md

 At some point, EasyDA will be moved to its own repository and this one kept only for work in progress.

-All code is released under EU-GPL o(the European GNU Public License)
+All code is released under EU-GPL (the European GNU Public License)